tramcar/awesome-job-boards/README.md

 * [ai-jobs.net](https://ai-jobs.net/) - Jobs in AI and Big Data
 * [Data Yoshi](https://www.datayoshi.com/) - Jobs in Data Science, Analytics, AI and Machine Learning
 * [Deep Learning Jobs](https://www.deeplearningjobs.com/) - Jobs in Deep Learning
+* [Wait, What Do You Do?](https://waitwhatdoyoudo.com/) - Jobs in data science, analytics, and engineering where you know what you'll really be doing

 ## Blockchain